 We are a professional blog site that may receive compensation or free samples from the companies whose products and topics we write about.
 We are independently owned, and the opinions expressed here are of the writer.
 To read the full disclosure click here.

 Summer vacation is filled with sunny days, ice cream, and poolside fun, but that doesn’t mean learning has to stop when school ends.
-It’s a challenge for all parents to keep their children busy and also mentally active during the longer summer days.
+It’s a challenge for parents to keep their children busy and also mentally active during the long summer days.
 Here are 5 ways to keep students engaged over the summer so they can head back to school prepared.

 Make the most out of screen time: